5 December 2017

 - Hear from a panel of teachers about how to engage this age group

-- Develop the work you are doing at your own institution or organisation through group work with practitioners from across the country and the summit’s presenters.
+- Develop the work you are doing at your own institution or organisation through group work with practitioners from across the country and the day’s presenters.

-While outreach with primary age learners undoubtedly presents its own challenges, it also yields dividends to institutions and organisations that work collaboratively.
+While outreach with primary age learners and the evaluation of these activities undoubtedly present their own challenges, they also yield dividends to institutions and organisations that work collaboratively.
 As Mike Thompson from Aimhigher West Midlands writes, “The primary phase represents a neutral, non-competitive space where the business case for working together to underpin long-term, sector-wide gains is strong.”
-With this in mind, we will consider ways of moving forward collaboratively with primary age outreach in order to best achieve our collective goals.
+With this in mind, we will consider ways of moving forward collaboratively with primary age outreach and evaluation in order to best achieve our collective goals.

 Places at this event are strictly limited so early booking is advisable.> Book this event